NelloKudo/osu-winello/README.md

 ```

 Manjaro users can instead use their distro's package: `sudo pacman -S --needed --noconfirm manjaro-pipewire`

+Steam Deck users don't need to install PipeWire as it's already shipped by default.

 ### Fedora:

 **Fedora's latest versions already ship with Pipewire ; you might want to check with this:**